basil-boh/ip/docs/README.md

 ### 🔍 Finding a Task

-Searches for tasks containing the specified keyword.
+Searches for tasks containing the specified keyword which will be displayed to user.

 Command Format: `find <description>`
 Example: `find report`